Soundbites: Random thoughts about politics and government

 - Always try to figure out: 1: who pays for this? and, 2: what are they going to do when they find out they're paying, and what actions will they take to avoid paying?

 - Freedom is good.
-The free market may not be the solution to every problem, but it is always worth asking "why not let people make their own choices?" --and the second question, "Why do we think that the government will choose better than the individual people?"
+It is always worth asking "why not let people make their own choices?" --and the second question, "Why do we think that the government will choose better than the individual people?"

 - Over time, laws and regulations tend to grow more complicated.
 Strive to resist this tendancy.